OPadgett/Network-Configurations/README.md

 exit
 write memory
 ```
+## Summary ##
+Enabled OSPF process 1 on the router.

+Advertised two networks (192.168.1.0/24 and 10.1.1.0/24) in OSPF Area 0.

+Ensured the configuration is saved permanently.

+This setup allows the router to dynamically exchange routing information with other OSPF-enabled routers, enabling efficient route selection and redundancy.
 ## 6. Configuring Switches - Port Security

 Port security restricts the number of MAC addresses allowed on a switch port, enhancing security by preventing unauthorized devices from connecting.